kahypar/mt-kahypar/README.md

 3. Run cmake: `cmake .. -DCMAKE_BUILD_TYPE=RELEASE`
 4. Run make: `make MtKaHyPar -j`

-The build produces four executables, which will be located in `build/mt-kahypar/application/`:
+The build produces five executables, which will be located in `build/mt-kahypar/application/`:

-- `MtKaHyParDefault` (Mt-KaHyPar-D): computes good partitions very fast (for hypergraphs)
+- `MtKaHyParDefault` and `MtKaHyParGraph` (Mt-KaHyPar-D): computes good partitions very fast
-- `MtKaHyParGraph` (Mt-KaHyPar-Graph): computes good partitions very fast (for graphs)
-- `MtKaHyParQuality` (Mt-KaHyPar-Q): computes high-quality partitions in reasonable time (using n levels)
+- `MtKaHyPar(Graph)Quality` (Mt-KaHyPar-Q): computes high-quality partitions in reasonable time (using n levels)
-- `MtKaHyPar`: wrapper around the three binaries
+- `MtKaHyPar`: wrapper around the five binaries

-Note that `MtKaHyParGraph` uses the same feature set as `MtKaHyParDefault`.
-However, it replaces the internal hypergraph data structure of `MtKaHyParDefault` with a graph data structure.
-In fact, `MtKaHyParGraph` is a factor of 2 faster than `MtKaHyParDefault` for graphs on average.
+Note that `MtKaHyParGraph` and `MtKaHyParGraphQuality` uses the same feature set as `MtKaHyParDefault` and `MtKaHyParQuality`.
+However, they replace the internal hypergraph data structure of with a graph data structure.
+In fact, both are a factor of 2 faster for graphs on average.

 Running Mt-KaHyPar
 -----------